Lucas Oil Stadium - Indianapolis Colts

 Return on Investment 4

 The single price for a ticket ranges from game to game and depends on how well the Colts are doing on the season.
 In the past, tickets could be purchased online for as low as $20, but when the team is vying for a playoff spot, those prices will increase to around $60.
 However, when winning, the crowd noise is booming.
-Parking can be found around the stadium for around $30, but other spots within walking distance are much less.
+Parking can be found around the stadium between $30 to $50, but there are other spots much less that require a bit of walking.
+There is also free street parking in the Fountain Square neighborhood, about a mile away from the stadium.

 Extras 4